Guide

 • Ban smoking inside

-For more guidance on how to protect your rental property from fire, read our ultimate guide to fire safety regulations for landlords and watch our short video of top fire prevention tips for landlords and tenants.
+For more advice on how to protect your rental property from fire, read our ultimate guide to fire safety regulations for landlords and watch our short video of top fire prevention tips for landlords and tenants.

 But of course, you can never reduce risks entirely.
 Having tenants living in a property is considered higher risk than an owner-occupied property, so most buy to let mortgage lenders will require landlords to have appropriate insurance in place.
 Normal home insurance won’t cover you for the risks associated with renting out your property, so it’s a good idea to take out specialist landlord insurance that will provide comprehensive cover for rental-specific events, such as accidental damage by tenants or their guests.
 Total Landlord has a dedicated in-house claims team of expert advisers who are on hand to help you should the worst happen.

-Watch our short video below, with Founder and CEO of Total Landlord, Eddie Hooker, to learn about Total Landlord’s award winning landlord insurance, and read our guide to find out how to choose the right landlord insurance for you.
+Watch our short video below, with founder and CEO of Total Landlord, Eddie Hooker, to learn about Total Landlord’s award winning landlord insurance, and read our guide to find out how to choose the right landlord insurance for you.

 Become a Total Landlord.